 901 West Gate City Boulevard

 This modern store at what was then 901 West Lee Street definitely stands the test of time and has a remarkably intact exterior.
-Open just before 1930, and replacing a smaller store two blocks east, it would serve its community for nearly twenty-five years before being replaced by a new store just a few doors west in 1954.
+This was the First A&P location in the city to have a meat market.
+Opened in 1928, and replacing a smaller store two blocks east, it would serve its community for nearly twenty-five years before being replaced by a new store just a few doors west in 1954.
 It’s been occupied ever since, currently housing a motorcycle shop.
 City records show the current building as dating from 1948; I don’t buy it.

 220 West Market Street

 While A&P was entering suburban residential districts, there was still a significant presence downtown as well.
 This store at 220 West Market replaced a store one block east in the late 1920s but would close in the late 1930s with the arrival of A&P’s first supermarket location in Greensboro just a block north.
 The building dates to 1925 and is now occupied by offices and condos.

 This location pictured below, at 416 Martin Luther King Jr Dr. (Asheboro Street at the time), opened between 1928 and 1930, and closed by 1950.
 It is no longer standing, though the adjacent fire station has been restored.